 First, go to https://publish.twitter.com/#.
 Now you can enter the Twitter handle or other information you like to follow.

-Embedding this content is just as simple as before: copy the iframe and paste it to a new Embed Content widget.
+Embedding this content is just as simple as before: copy the code and paste it to a new Embed Content widget.

 There are many possible websites and feeds you can add to your start.me page.
 All of them rely on much the same technique: HTML iframes.